AlcoholRehabHelp Logo

 • Kidney problems

-If you are experiencing these side effects, seek medical help immediately.
-If you have difficulty stopping alcohol consumption while taking naproxen, it may be a sign of alcohol dependency.
+If you experience these side effects, seek medical help immediately.
+If you have difficulty stopping alcohol consumption while on naproxen, it may be a sign of alcohol dependency.
 Talk to your doctor if you have concerns about alcohol and naproxen use.

 Sponsored